 Quanah Parker and Yellow Bear checked into the Pickwick Hotel at Main and 4th streets (at today’s Sundance Square Plaza) but were assigned to “room 78” over Taylor & Barr dry-goods store in the building at 405-407 Houston Street (at today’s Westbrook Building).
 Perhaps the hotel had no room available in its main building, or perhaps the hotel did not accommodate Indians in the main building.
 But the fact that the room over the dry-goods store was numbered “78” indicates that the room was considered part of the hotel.

 Fort Worth photographer Augustus R. Mignon took this photo while Quanah Parker and Yellow Bear were in town.
 Yellow Bear is seated at left; Comanche medicine man Isa-Tai is seated at right.
 Quanah Parker is standing at left.
 The younger man standing at right probably is Isa-Tai’s eldest son.
 George W. Briggs, foreman of Dan Waggoner‘s ranch who accompanied the Indians to town, may be the man standing next to Parker.
 (Photo from DeGolyer Library, Southern Methodist University.)

-That night—a Saturday—Yellow Bear went to bed about 10 p.m., but Parker went out on the town with Briggs.
+On the night of December 19—a Saturday—Yellow Bear went to bed about 10 p.m., but Parker went out on the town with Briggs.
 About midnight Parker returned to room 78 and went to bed.